 - 4.5.4.1 Function firing semi-automatic.
-Each weapon shall be fired in accordance with the Operator's Manual 9-1005-319-10 and shall be held in either the fixture in accordance with Drawing 11837943 or a Government-approved equivalent fixture using ammunition M855A1, 5.56mm ball cartridges in accordance with Drawing 13020533. - 4.5.4.2 Function firing automatic.
-Each weapon shall be fired in accordance with the Operator's Manual 9-1005-319-10 and shall be held in either the stand in accordance with Drawing 11837945 or a Government-approved equivalent stand using ammunition M855A1, 5.56mm ball cartridges in accordance with Drawing 11837945.
-The selector lever shall be set on "AUTO" for continuous burst firing.
-The weapon shall be fired using a fully loaded 30 round magazine fired in a continuous burst.
-Failure of the carbine to stop firing during the interrupted burst firing upon release of the trigger shall be cause for rejection and recorded malfunction. - 4.5.5 Cyclic rate of fire.
-The cyclic rate of fire measurement shall be taken during the function firing auto test (see 4.5.4.2) occurring on a minimum twenty (20) round continuous burst from a 30 round magazine, while the selector lever is set on "AUTO".
-The cyclic rate of fire shall be measured using test equipment in accordance with Drawing 8443572. - 4.5.6 Target and accuracy.
+Each weapon shall be fired in accordance with the TM 9-1005-319-10 and shall be held in either the fixture in accordance with Drawing 11837943 or a Government-approved equivalent using ammunition M855A1, 5.56mm ball cartridges in accordance with Drawing 13020533. - 4.5.4.2 Function firing burst.
+Each weapon shall be fired in accordance with the TM 9-1005-319-10 and shall be held in either the stand in accordance with Drawing 11837945 or a Government-approved equivalent stand using ammunition M855A1, 5.56mm ball cartridges in accordance with Drawing 13020533.
+The selector lever shall be set on "BURST" for burst firing.
+The M4 shall be fired using a fully loaded 30 round magazine by pulling the trigger.
+The first trigger pull shall fire one, two or three rounds.
+Each successive trigger pull shall fire three (3) rounds as long as the trigger is held fully rearward during the entire three (3) round burst.
+The last trigger pull when the magazine is emptied shall be a one, two or three round burst. - 4.5.5 Cyclic rate of fire.
+The cyclic rate of fire measurement shall be taken during the function firing burst test (see 4.5.4.2), on a three round burst, occurring on the fourth or fifth trigger pull when using a 30 round magazine, while the selector lever is set on "BURST".
+The cyclic rate of fire shall be measured using test equipment in accordance with Drawing 8443572. - 4.5.6 Targeting and accuracy.
 Target and accuracy measurements shall be taken during rounds 5 thru 15 of the function firing and semi-automatic test see (4.5.4.1) - 4.5.6.1 Preparation for firing.
 The rear and front sights shall be set in accordance with requirement 3.6.6. - 4.5.6.2 Warm-up shots.
 No more than five warm-up shots, off the test target, shall be allowed before the weapons are tested for targeting and accuracy. - 4.5.6.3 Firing procedure.
 The selector lever shall be set on "SEMI" and the firing sights shall be aligned on the point of aim specified in Figure 1.
 The allocated number of rounds shall be fired and then the target shall be checked to determine that the targeting and accuracy requirements have been met (see 3.6.5 and Figure 1).
 Targets with evidence of a flyer (see 6.10.1) or keyholing (see 6.10.2) shall be cause to repeat the test by firing a ten round complement.
 Failure of any weapon to meet the Target and Accuracy requirements after the repeated test shall be cause for rejection of the inspection lot subject to conducting a failure analysis. - 4.5.6.4 Sight setting.
 The optimum sight setting obtained during the targeting and accuracy test shall be maintained on accepted weapons being prepared for shipment.